tokio-rs/turmoil/README.md

 Add hardship to your tests.

-Turmoil is a framework for developing and testing distributed systems.
+Turmoil is a framework for testing distributed systems.
 It provides deterministic execution by running multiple concurrent hosts within a single thread.
 It introduces "hardship" into the system via changes in the simulated network.
 The network can be controlled manually or with a seeded rng.

 [![Crates.io][crates-badge]][crates-url]
 [![Documentation][docs-badge]][docs-url]